-E. In the event of a disaster, fire, emergency or any other condition that may jeopardize the health, safety and welfare of residents, the provider shall take appropriate action to protect the health, safety and welfare of the residents and take appropriate actions to remedy the conditions as soon as possible.

-F. After the disaster/emergency is stabilized, the provider shall;

-1. Notify family members and legal representatives;

-2. Report the disaster/emergency to the licensing office by the next working day as specified in section 22 VAC 40-72-100 of this regulation.

-22 VAC 40-72-940.
-Emergency evacuation plan.

-A. Assisted living facilities shall have a written plan for emergency building evacuation that is to be followed in the event of a fire or other emergency that requires evacuation.

-The plan shall be approved by the appropriate fire official.

-B. An emergency evacuation drawing shall be posted in a conspicuous place on each floor of each building used by residents.
+E. In the event of a disaster, fire, emergency or any other condition that may jeopardize the health, safety and welfare of residents, the [provider facility] shall take appropriate action to protect the health, safety and welfare of the residents and take appropriate actions to remedy the conditions as soon as possible. - F. After the disaster/emergency is stabilized, the [provider facility] shall: - 1.
+Notify family members and legal representatives; and - 2.
+Report the disaster/emergency to the licensing office by the next working day as specified in 22 VAC 40-72-100. - 22 VAC 40-72-940.
+[Emergency Fire and emergency] evacuation plan. - A. Assisted living facilities shall have a written plan for [fire and] emergency [building] evacuation that is to be followed in the event of a fire or other emergency [that requires evacuation].
+The plan shall be approved by the appropriate fire official. - B. [An A fire and] emergency evacuation drawing shall be posted in a conspicuous place on each floor of each building used by residents.
 The drawing shall show primary and secondary escape routes, areas of refuge, assembly areas, telephones, fire alarm boxes, and fire extinguishers, as appropriate.

-C. The telephone numbers for the fire department, rescue squad or ambulance, and police shall be posted by each telephone shown on the evacuation plan.
+C. The telephone numbers for the fire department, rescue squad or ambulance, [and] police[, and Poison Control Center] shall be posted by each telephone shown on the [fire and emergency] evacuation plan.

-NOTE: In assisted living facilities where all outgoing telephone calls must be placed through a central switchboard located on the premises, this information may be posted by the switchboard rather than by each telephone, providing this switchboard is manned 24 hours each day.
+[NOTE: D.] In assisted living facilities where all outgoing telephone calls must be placed through a central switchboard located on the premises, this information may be posted by the switchboard rather than by each telephone, providing this switchboard is manned 24 hours each day.

-D. Employees and volunteers shall be fully informed of the approved evacuation plan, including their duties, and the location and operation of fire extinguishers, fire alarm boxes, and any other available emergency equipment.
+[D E. Employees Staff] and volunteers shall be fully informed of the approved [fire and emergency] evacuation plan, including their duties, and the location and operation of fire extinguishers, fire alarm boxes, and any other available emergency equipment.

 22 VAC 40-72-950.
-Evacuation drills.
+[Evacuation Fire and emergency evacuation] drills.

-A. At least one evacuation drill shall be held each month for the staff on duty and all residents who are in the building at the time of the drill to practice meeting the requirements of the approved emergency evacuation plan.
-During a three-month period: 1.
-At least one evacuation drill shall be held between the hours of 7 a.m. and 3 p.m.;
+A. [At least one evacuation drill shall be held each month for the staff on duty and all residents who are in the building at the time of the drill to practice meeting the requirements of the approved emergency evacuation plan.
+During a three-month period:

+1. At least one evacuation drill shall be held between the hours of 7 a.m. and 3 p.m.;

-2. At least one evacuation drill shall be held between the hours of 3 p.m. and 11 p.m.; and
+2. At least one evacuation drill shall be held between the hours of 3 p.m. and 11 p.m.;

+and

 3. At least one evacuation drill shall be held between the hours of 11 p.m. and 7 a.m.
-B. Additional evacuation drills may be held at the discretion of the administrator or licensing inspector and must be held when there is any reason to question whether all residents can meet the requirements of the approved fire emergency evacuation plan.